CurtisLeeBolin/leedev.org/_posts/2022-09-21-Microsoft-Windows-Convert-MBR-BIOS-to-GPT-UEFI.md

 date: '2022-09-21 08:32:21'
 ---

 This is a huge pain with MS Windows.
 The MS Windows tools often fail with no way to finish with only using MS Windows tools.
 The setup I wanted is not even possible with only MS tools.
 I had to use a live Linux ISO to make some changes.
-I am runnings MS Windows in a VM.
+I am running MS Windows in a VM.

 #### NOTE: One boot of a Live Linux ISO and running a few commands is all that would be needed for Linux.